 A Practitioner can provide activities that are less intense to accommodate very stressed or underdeveloped systems.
 These activities can be utilized early in a program to help accustom a person to specific sensory-motor challenges, without overwhelming his or her systems.
 A Practitioner can also provide activities that are more intense, either initially, to challenge a pupil with stronger systems, or later in a program, to strengthen systems that foundational activities have since helped to organize.

 Some people wonder: “Are the behaviors I’m observing due to neurodevelopmental issues?” or “Would I respond well to HANDLE?”
 If you find yourself in this situation, please contact us.
 We’d be happy to talk with you briefly over the phone for no charge.
-We’d also be happy to meet you for an initial visit and follow-up consultation, which together cost $150.
-You can use our online Scheduling system, at left, to make an appointment.
+We’d also be happy to meet you for an initial visit and follow-up consultation, which together cost $450.
+You can use our online Scheduling system, below, to make an appointment.

 Anyone signing up for a HANDLE Program through the McNatt Learning Center receives support implementing a HANDLE program for a full eight months.
 We invite pupils, their parents, or their partners to call or email with implementation-related questions whenever such questions arise, within reason, for no additional charge.
 If you’re our pupil, your success implementing your HANDLE program is very important to us.